-- 4.6.1 In recognising the scale of the savings required, the Council's Senior Leadership Team (SLT), agreed with the Executive Portfolio holders that a star chamber process would be undertaken looking at: - New surplus income streams. - Opportunities for grant funding. - Opportunities to secure for full cost recovery concerning services provided for third parties. - The potential to reduce / cease discretionary services highlighting related consequences.

-- Opportunities to reduce service frequencies / standards e.g. from gold standard to bronze (whilst ensuring that statutory services continue to be provided). - a review of cross cutting areas such as training, post etc. - 4.6.2 This work was carried out during September and October 2023 and culminated in the options contained within this report.
-As noted previously due the identification of Commercial / Insourcing and Transformation opportunities has negated the need for service reductions being proposed for 2024/25 with the exception to changes to football pitches. - As set out in para.
-4.5.1, the November 2023 BTB report identified a short fall in 2024/25 savings options of £56,710.
-However, a number of other cost/income factors have improved the General Fund's financial position as shown in the table in para.
-4.1.6 and within section 4.9 below.
-This has reduced the projected use of General Fund balances for 2024/25, mitigating the need to find more savings.
-As highlighted previously a major cost pressure for the General Fund is pay inflation and if a further pay award of circa 5% was agreed versus the 3.5% increase allowed for in the budget, this would increase costs by £340K for next year and each year on-going.
-Even without higher pay inflation in order to achieve the 2025/26 £581K draw on balances circa £1Million savings will need to be found and delivered.
+- 4.6.1 In recognising the scale of the savings required, the Council's Senior Leadership Team (SLT), agreed with the Executive Portfolio holders that a star chamber process would be undertaken looking at: - New surplus income streams. - Opportunities for grant funding. - Opportunities to secure for full cost recovery concerning services provided for third parties. - The potential to reduce / cease discretionary services highlighting related consequences. - Opportunities to reduce service frequencies / standards e.g. from gold standard to bronze (whilst ensuring that statutory services continue to be provided). - a review of cross cutting areas such as training, post etc. - 4.6.2 This work was carried out during September and October 2023 and culminated in the options contained within this report.
+As noted previously due the identification of Commercial / Insourcing and Transformation opportunities has negated the need for service reductions being proposed for 2024/25 with the exception to changes to football pitches. - 4.6.3 Looking forward beyond 2024/25 the CFO is working on a three year savings strategy, rather than the current one year view to help inform what level of savings can be delivered in a particular year.
+This will look at the workstreams set out in para.
+4.7.1 to determine whether those work programmes meet the level of savings required or whether the Senior Leadership Team in consultation with Members need to take additional measures to ensure the financial resilience of the Council.